 3. Land Owners = Motivated Sellers

-By definition, vacant land owners in Washington DC and North Carolina are absentee landlords.
+By definition, vacant land owners in Charlotte are absentee landlords.
 This means that landowners don’t have the emotional attachment to the property that homeowners often do – an attachment that can drive the sale price up unreasonably.

 Further, the land is oftentimes costing the owners money.
 They aren’t producing any income with it, just paying yearly property taxes.
 As a result, they are motivated to sell, usually for a very low price.

 Obviously, the only reason for investing in anything is to make money.
 But what many people don’t realize is that investing in the vacant land has the potential for a greater ROI than more traditional real estate investing avenues.
 There are two reasons: the power of owner financing and the long-term benefits.

 Owner Financing – In most cases, banks and other lenders are fairly reluctant to lend money for the purchase of vacant land.
 The main reason is that if the borrower defaults, the bank will have a harder time re-selling the repossessed land than it would a house.
 And this opens the door for the landowner to provide owner financing to a buyer.